weaponsforge/weaponsforge/README.md

 ### Active Goals

-- Building custom software as tools for personal use and sharing them with people having similar needs
+- Building secure, scalable custom software as tools for personal use and sharing them with people having similar needs
 - Learning the capabilities of modern/generative AI for providing more robust and creative solutions for solving problems

 ### Holopin Badges